-At the August 2022 EDCTC meeting the Commission programmed \$7,541,014 in CMAQ funding to projects and programs to be completed or administered by SACOG, City of Placerville, and El Dorado County Department of Transportation.
-The Commission also recommended the Bass Lake/Bridlewood Road Roundabout project for funding, EDCTC staff has been working to clear the project environmentally for inclusion in the 2020-2040 Regional Transportation Plan.
-The Roundabout project will be considered for the programming of \$744,400 in CMAQ funding at the September EDCTC meeting.
+At the August 2022 EDCTC meeting, the Commission programmed \$7,541,014 in CMAQ funding to projects and programs to be completed or administered by Sacramento Area Council of Governments (SACOG), City of Placerville, and El Dorado County Department of Transportation.
+The Commission also recommended the Bass Lake/Bridlewood Road Roundabout project for funding, EDCTC worked with a consultant team to clear the project environmentally for inclusion in the 2020-2040 Regional Transportation Plan.
+EDCTC has included all of the recently programmed projects in the EDCTC Project Monitoring Report and staff is continuing to enter the projects into the SACOG MTIP.